osmandapp/docs/content/development/build-osmand/how-to-compile-the-ios-version.md

 ```
 Then close XCode.
 Delete `baked` and `binaries` folders in `OsmAnd` directory (if it already exists).

 Delete XCode DerivedData folder:
 ```
 sudo rm -R ~/Library/Developer/Xcode/DerivedData/*
 ```
-Check that all repositories are up to date.
+Check that all repositories are up to date and on correct branches.

+Restart your computer.
+(Yes, it can help)

 Then run `$ ./prepare.sh` and try to build the project again.